Storytelling, Art, & Mindfulness

 Read Our Publication

-The Initiative believes in the power of artistic expression to advocate for educational equality and social justice, as well as a means of healing from trauma.
+The Center believes in the power of artistic expression to advocate for educational equality and social justice, as well as a means of healing from trauma.
+In 2022, we announced our inaugural Youth Storyteller in Residence: Logan Green.
+Click here to learn more about her and see her powerful spoken-word poems.

-In partnership with Rights4Girls, we solicited girls’ visual and written work from across the country to create I Am the Voice: Girls’ Reflections from Inside the Justice System.
+In 2018, we partnered with Rights4Girls to solicit girls’ visual and written work from across the country to create I Am the Voice: Girls’ Reflections from Inside the Justice System.
 The compilation reflects girls’ experiences with the juvenile justice system.
 It is intended to provide space for girls to express themselves, allowing their work to stand on its own.
 View some of the artwork in the gallery below or download the full compilation here.

 We also commissioned two local artists to express their responses to our adultification bias research, in an exhibit co-organized with the National Museum of Women in the Arts.
 View a collage of their artwork on the right.